 What is PageRank?

-NOTE: While PageRank is no longer publicly available (as of April 15, 2016), it's still something used by Google and worth understanding.
+While PageRank is no longer publicly available (after 04/05/16), it's still used by Google and worth understanding.

 Everyone’s goal with SEO is to get their website to the top of the search engine rankings.
 Some obsess, others give up, and even more try and cheat the system.
 While this is unfortunate and quite sad, it is due in large part because they don’t quite understand what factors go into rankings, like PageRank and its algorithm.